KOTOR-Community-Portal/mod-builds/content/k2/full_mobile.md

 **Author:** Crimson Knight

-**Description:** In the original KOTOR, Soldier and Guardian classes had a 1:1 attack bonus; for every one level, they gained +1 attack.
+**Description:** In the original KOTOR, Soldier and Guardian classes had a 1:1 attack bonus; they gained +1 attack for every 1 level.
 For every other class, this ratio was 0.75:1, which made classes feel different ingame and contributed to a difficulty scale.
 For unknown reasons, KOTOR 2 did away with this differentiation and gave every class a 1:1 ratio.
 This mod reverts this, giving classes which aren't explicitly melee-focused the 0.75:1 ratio back, restoring a bit of difficulty to what is otherwise a *very* easy game.

 **Category & Tier:** Mechanics Change / 1 - Essential